IgorD-lab/DevFolio/README.md

 If you only wish to quickly test the project you should go into /devfolio/settiongs.py and uncomment DATABASES = {... sqlite3 ...} while comening DATABASES declaration for postgres below

+***Run the Project:***
+If using sqlite database migate it by running `python manage.py makemigrations` and `python manage.py migrate`.
-***Run the Project:*** Start the development server with python manage.py runserver and access it at http://127.0.0.1:8000/ in your web browser.
+Start the development server with `python manage.py runserver` and access it at http://127.0.0.1:8000/ in your web browser.

 Guide.odt (Work in Progress): You can also download the included guide, which is a work in progress document outlining the website's functionalities.
 Stay Tuned!